-Is there a causal and local space-time representation of the double slit quantum interference experiment?
+Is it there a causal and local space-time representation of the quantum two-slit interference experiment?

-As R. Feynman discussed in his Lectures, to find such representations is a difficult task, because the seemingly dependence of the measurable values of the experimental setting and reduction of the state interpretation in quantum mechanics ([22], Vol. III, Chp.
+As R. Feynman discussed in his Lectures, to find such representations is a difficult task, because the seemingly dependence of the measurable values of the experimental setting and because of the use of the reduction of the state interpretation of quantum mechanics ([22], Vol. III, Chp.
 03).
 Therefore, it should not be a surprise if in order to have a deeper understanding of fundamental physical processes, our standard notion of smooth space-time or the foundations of the quantum theory or both need of fundamental revision.

 A general class of pre-quantum frameworks are recognized under the name of emergent quantum mechanics.
 They share the idea that the quantum formalism arises from an underlying, more fundamental theory.
-We cannot make full justice here to the whole contribution to the topic, but let us mention as examples of emergent quantum frameworks the theories (not necessarily deterministic) developed in [2, 9, 10, 18, 25, 35, 52, 59].
-There are also arguments that suggest that quantum mechanics appears as a thermodynamic limit of a more fundamental dynamics [1, 21].
+We cannot make full justice here to the whole contribution to the topic, but let us mention as examples of emergent quantum frameworks the theories developed in [2, 9, 10, 18, 25, 35, 53, 61].
+There are also arguments suggesting that quantum mechanics is a thermodynamic limit of a more fundamental dynamics [1, 21, 54].

 Without being hidden variable theories in the usual sense, emergent frameworks aim to reproduce quantum mechanics from a more fundamental theory and to obtain observable deviations from the standard quantum mechanical predictions.
-In emergent quantum frameworks, the fundamental degrees of freedom are not necessarily the same than the degrees of freedom associated with sub-atomic, atomic, molecular or macroscopic classical systems.
+In emergent quantum frameworks, the microscopic fundamental degrees of freedom are not necessarily the same than the degrees of freedom associated with sub-atomic, atomic, molecular or macroscopic classical systems.
 Thus, different emergent frameworks could differ on the choice of fundamental variables, the fundamental dynamics and their relations with macroscopic dynamics and fields.

-For ontologically realistic approaches to the quantum mechanical formalism, Bell's inequalities and their experimental violations impose fundamental constraints.
-However, there are mechanisms in quantum deterministic frameworks to avoid the applicability of Bell's inequalities in such a way that the experimentally confirmed violation of the inequalities does not have ontological consequences.
-For instance, at the energy scale where the deterministic models applies, the group symmetry invariance is not large enough that can be used to construct non-trivial representations of the rotation group as subgroup [25], which is a necessary condition to formulate the Bell's inequalities that are currently tested in experiments.
-Also, it has been argued the impossibility to construct the full set of states required to formulate Bell's inequalities [38].
-Other argument used to avoid the validity of Bell's inequalities assumes a superdeterministic description of physical systems [37].
+For realistic approaches to the quantum mechanical formalism, Bell's inequalities and their experimental violations impose fundamental constraints.
+However, there are mechanisms in quantum deterministic frameworks to avoid the applicability of Bell's inequalities in such a way that the experimentally confirmed violation of the inequalities does not have consequences for such models.
+For instance, at the energy scale where the degrees of the deterministic models live, the group symmetry invariance is not large enough that can be used to construct non-trivial representations of the rotation group as subgroup [25], which is a necessary condition to formulate the Bell's inequalities that are tested in experiments.
+Furthermore, it has been argued the impossibility to construct the full set of states required to formulate Bell's inequalities [38].
+Other argument used to avoid the validity of Bell's inequalities assumes a super-deterministic description of physical systems [37].